|Ownership:||® Hops Connect|

 Purchase Sasquatch Hops

-Sasquatch hops are available to be purchased from multiple suppliers.
+Sasquatch hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

 Origin and Geneology of the Sasquatch Hop

 Based on a wild Canadian variety first found in Pemberton, British Columbia.
 It is Canada's first homegrown hop plant.
 Released to the public in 2018.

 Sasquatch is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 Sasquatch is Canada’s first patented, proprietary hop, grown only in Canada.
 Sasquatch is a unique dual-purpose hop with orange, tea, lemon citrus notes with an alpha content between 6.6 to 9%.
 One of the main reasons it was called Sasquatch is due to the rugged mountain terrain that it was found in as well as the massive hop cones that Sasquatch produces.

 These are the common ranges that we've seen with Sasquatch hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.